-The environmental result will be the improvement of the noise environment for all permitted or existing uses in Centres.
+The environmental result will be developments that provide insulation and ventilation to ensure the noise environment of noise sensitive activities are protected to an appropriate level.
+The environmental result also will be the improvement of the noise environment for all permitted or existing uses in Centres.